 Self-doubt is a ruthless dream killer.

 Yesterday, I talked with someone who has huge potential.
-He is intelligent, kind, thoughtful and has a good depressed_man_001personality.
+He is intelligent, kind, thoughtful and has a good personality.
 He described a dream he has held since middle school.
 His dream was a good one.
 I could feel his excitement as he shared the plans he had made, his educational goals, and his visions of his future day-to-day activities.

 He then shared how his dreams fell apart.
 He lamented that he was now in his mid-thirties, and that he had totally given up on the dream.
 He explained that, while his interests and personality led him in the direction of the dream, he had “realized” that he just didn’t have the ability.